bmbalcuns/capstone/proposal.md

 ## Overview
 Knock It Back aims to provide an updatable database for users to search/find alcoholic and non-alcoholic beverages.
 Results will be rendered by a category selection (alcoholic versus non-alcoholic), alcohol type (gin, rum, vodka, etc.), and/or keyword search (part of a name or an ingredient).
 Beverage listings will include relevent information such as the name, a photo if available, ingredients and measurements, and directions on how to make.

-This project is pulling from the CocktailDB API (https://www.thecocktaildb.com/api.php), as well as the Cocktails API (https://cocktailsapi.xyz/).
+This project is pulling from the Cocktails API (https://cocktailsapi.xyz/).

 ## Features
 ### User stories